-Our opening call to papers initiative, entitled ‘Gothic Studies on the Horror of Things’ is by a necessity of its pervasive, aesthetic nature a broad and all-encapsulating thematic collection, one that will engage the study of horror and the Gothic through literature, film, music, lifestyle, television, architecture, visual arts, and electronic gaming.
+Our open call to articles initiative, entitled ‘Gothic Studies on the Horror of Things,’ is by a necessity of its pervasive, aesthetic nature, a broad and all-encapsulating thematic collection will engage the study of horror and the Gothic through literature, film, music, lifestyle, television, architecture, visual arts, and electronic gaming.

 We are genuinely interested in the dark, the forbidden, the secret.
-But fundamentally all our submissions should ask, and strive to address (or redress) on their own terms, what is “horror” and what is the “Gothic,” employing in the process individual or multiple methods of theoretical inquiry and myriad disciplinary or interdisciplinary approaches from across the humanities, social sciences, and beyond.
+Nevertheless, fundamentally, all our submissions should ask and strive to address (or redress) on their terms what is “horror” and what is “Gothic,” employing in the process individual or multiple methods of theoretical inquiry and diverse disciplinary or interdisciplinary approaches from across the humanities, social sciences, and beyond.

-This thematic collection concerns itself with the vocation of exhuming, from the dark recesses of human experience, any number of cultural products from any historical moment or geography that might prove useful in uncovering some of horror’s and the Gothic’s more captivating junctures and profound meanings.
+This thematic collection concerns itself with the vocation of exhuming, from the dark recesses of human experience, any number of cultural products from any historical moment or geography that might help uncover some of horror’s and the Gothic’s more captivating junctures and profound meanings.
 Submissions should be scholarly but remain accessible to the advanced student or knowledgeable general reader interested in the subject.

-Contributions on the following themes are especially encouraged:
+Contributions to the following themes are especially encouraged:

 - Theories of horror and monstrosity;